elehcimd/pynb/README.md

     a + b
 ```

+This notebook is composed by five (5) cells: `[md, py, py, md, py]`.

-The parameter names of the `cells` function are mapped to command line arguments.
-In the example, we have two arguments `a` and `b`.
+The names of the parameters of the `cells` function are mapped to command line arguments.
+In the example above, we have two arguments `a` and `b`.

-Lines whose content is either `'''` or `''''''` have a special meaning: Markdown cells are delimited by `'''` and `''''''` serves as separator between Python cells.
-Markdown cell delimiters serve also as separators between Python and Markdown cells.
+Lines whose content is either `'''` or `''''''` have a special meaning: Markdown text is delimited by `'''` and `''''''` serves as cell separator.
+Markdown text delimiters serve also as cell separators.
 An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

-In presence of parameters, if the first cell is a Markdown cell, it is treated as the title and the injected Python cell with parameters is inserted as the second cell.
+In presence of parameters, if the first cell is a Markdown cell, it is treated as the "title cell" and the injected Python cell with the parameters is inserted as the second cell.

 ### The `nbapp` command line tool